Emad-H/Physical-Verification-using-SKY130/README.md

 ![1 comp](Day5/5-6.png)

-Since the circuits match, there really is'nt much information that is needed to be provided by the LVS tool.
+Since the circuits match, there really isn't much information that is needed to be provided by the LVS tool.
 Note the line that says no pins found, pin matching not needed.

 Let us change netA.spice as follows so that the netlists do not match.